turingschool/launch-curriculum/module3/lessons/Week4/LinkedIn.md

 * Research companies, employees, and available opportunities

 <section class="call-to-action" markdown="1">
-Create a [Linkedin](https://www.linkedin.com/feed/) Profile if you don't yet have one.
+Create a LinkedIn Profile if you don't yet have one.
 Then find a LinkedIn profile that you like.
 What's one thing you like about it?
 </section>

 ### Section 2: Profile and Photos Overview